-Entries tagged with 'Franks 'n Dawgs'
+'Franks 'n Dawgs' on Serious Eats

 No matter if you're more excited to see Mumford & Sons or a reunited Nine Inch Nails, this year's Lollapalooza in Chicago's Grant Park also continues the fine tradition of bringing food vendors worth your attention.
 Here are the ten places I'm most looking forward to trying.